ahnaf505/careless-whisper-poc/README.md

 A Python based proof-of-concept for monitoring Round-Trip Time (RTT) of silent reaction delivery receipts in real-time messaging applications(Whatsapp), based on the research presented in [Careless Whisper: Exploiting Silent Delivery Receipts to Monitor Users on Mobile Instant Messengers](https://arxiv.org/abs/2411.11194) paper.

+The side-channel attack exploiting silent delivery receipts in WhatsApp and Signal was first documented by Gegenhuber et al. in their 2025 paper *"Careless Whisper: Exploiting Silent Delivery Receipts to Monitor Users on Mobile Instant Messengers."*

 ## Overview
 This proof-of-concept implements the silent delivery receipt RTT monitoring technique described in the paper by injecting a javascript snippet that will monitor for the "message/reaction delivered" packets that whatsapp sent via websockets, the js snippet will listen post E2EE decryption.